Ringworm in Children

 What is ringworm in children?

-Ringworm is a type of skin infection cause by a fungus.
+Ringworm is a type of skin infection caused by a fungus.
 It looks like a red skin rash that forms a ring around normal-looking skin.
-Ringworm can be of several types.
+There are several types of ringworm.

 What causes ringworm in a child?